IBM-Blockchain-Archive/marbles/tutorial_part1.md

 - If you are running the app locally it will not find VCAP.
 Thus you need to edit `mycreds.json`
 - If you are hosting the app on Bluemix, but wish to use a different network you need to edit `mycreds.json`
-- If you are hosting the app on Bluemix, and wish to use a Bluemix network you do not need to edit `mycreds.json`
+- If you are hosting the app on Bluemix, and wish to use a Bluemix network you do not need to touch `mycreds.json`

 Marbles is already coded to toggle the SDK between VCAP_SERVICES and `mycreds.json` depending on the environment.
 All we have to do is populate `mycreds.json` with information about our network.